jecassis/blog/README.md

 √ Email confirmed
 Congratulations!
 You are now logged in.
 $ vercel
-> No existing credentials found.
-Please log in: <email>
-√ Email confirmed
-Congratulations!
-You are now logged in.
-In order to deploy something, run `now`.
-$ now
 ?
 Set up and deploy “/path/to/blog”?
 [Y/n] y
 ?
 Which scope do you want to deploy to? <scope>
 ?
 Found project <scope>/<other>”.
 Link to it?
 [Y/n] n